therapist-app/therapist-app/README.md

 - for convenience and to keep the codebase clean
 - on Github actions the code formatting is also checked -> so either you need to do it manually or automatically whenever you are committing code

+1. `cd frontend`
+2. `npm install`
+3. `npm run prepare`
+4. Now whenver you commit code in the frontend the code will be formatted automatically

 ## Workflow: How to implement an issue

 1. Look at the issue number and create a new branch (from main) with the name `issueNumber-issue-title` (e.g. `5-create-login-register-endpoint`)